Is Hungary the new European Corporate tax haven?

 The buyer is subject to property transfer tax, which includes the acquisition of real estate, valuable rights and interests, and tangible assets specified by law.
 The applicable rate is 4% up to a market value of HUF 1,000,000,000 (≈EUR 3,200,000) of the real estate asset or of the capital contribution acquired in a commercial association holding real estate, the excess will tax a 2 %, limited to HUF 200,000,000 (≈EUR 645,000) per property.

 The acquisition of ownership of a new building to an entrepreneur will be exempt from the Property Transfer Tax if: the acquisition is based on the will to build a residential property; the acquisition of real estate or a contribution in a company that owns property National assets under a preferential transfer of assets; transfer between related parties of real estate or a contribution to a company owning domestic real estate if the principal activity of the party acquiring the property is the lease, operation or sale and purchase of Real estate; the acquisition of real estate under a lease; and transactions between direct relatives and spouses or as a result of a divorce or spousal separation.

-The transfer of residential real estate is exempt from VAT.
+The transfer of residential real estate is exempt from the VAT.
 The transfer of new buildings and construction plots is always subject to VAT, and the seller is responsible for VAT at the rate of 27%.
-5% applies to construction of new residential buildings and apartments with a floor space not exceeding 300 square meters and 150 sq. m., respectively.
+5% applies to the construction of new residential buildings and apartments with a floor space not exceeding 300 square meters and 150 sq. m., respectively.

 Capital gains from the sale of property or rights to real estate property are subject to personal income tax, more information in Personal Income Tax Chapter.